Table of Contents

 Inventory storage costs fluctuate depending on how many items you’re storing and how fast they’re selling.
 If your jewelry pieces are difficult to sell, your inventory storage costs could add up.
 For instance, if you’re selling jewelry on Amazon and using Fulfilment by Amazon (FBA), your inventory storage fee will depend on the size of your product when properly packaged and it must be according to Amazon’s product preparation requirements.

 These requirements include instructions for jewelry pouches, boxes, and protective bags for high-value jewelry.
 Monthly inventory storage fees are charged per cubic foot and the costs may be subject to seasonal variations.
 Do note that long-term storage fees for items that remain unsold after a year are charged on top of the monthly inventory storage fee.
 This shows that your inventory storage cost goes up for every month of the unsold jewelry piece.

-In the end, you’ll end up paying more for storage when you could have diverted that money towards your business growth.
+In the end, you’ll end up paying more for storage when you could have diverted that money toward your business growth.
 This is also true for independent jewelers who may have rented spaces to warehouse their items.
 You also have to consider unexpected costs that may arise such as the costs involved as a result of sneak theft and/or internal theft.
-Overall, setting an inventory goal accompanied with the right budgeting process would help you avoid any of these unnecessary financial burdens.
+Overall, setting an inventory goal accompanied by the right budgeting process would help you avoid any of these unnecessary financial burdens.

 - It leads to improved cash flow management.

 A strong inventory management system highly likely leads to a strong positive cash flow.
 This is an indication of the critical relationship between your inventory and your cash flow.
 When you have overstocked on unsold items, it interrupts what could have been a healthy flow of cash into your business, not to mention the additional expenditures that may come with overstocked supplies.